-Prior to the initiation of transfer operations, a pre-transfer meeting is scheduled to take place on board the LNG Vessel in adherence to the Cargo Handling Transfer Procedures.
-The FSRU Terminal Representative is required to participate in this meeting.
+Prior to the initiation of transfer operations, a pre-transfer meeting, led by the STS Superintendent is scheduled to take place on board the LNG Vessel in adherence to the Cargo Handling Transfer Procedures.
+The STS Superintendent and FSRU Manager are required to participate in this meeting.
 The designated individual(s) appointed by the LNG Vessel Master to oversee cargo handling operations on board must also attend, representing the LNG Vessel.